Re-purposing denim: how to make a child’s apron from your old jeans.

-These aprons require only basic sewing skills.
+These craft aprons require only basic sewing skills.
 If you’re new to sewing, or if you’ve just purchased your first Sewing Machine , and you’re looking for a simple project to do, this is a good one to start with.

 A couple of tips before we get started:

-I like to use a Denim Sewing Needle when I’m sewing with old jeans.
+I use a Denim Sewing Needle when I’m sewing with old jeans.
 It’s a sturdy needle, and is less likely to break when you go over seams.
 If you don’t have a “denim” needle, use the largest needle you have, slowing down when you go over the thick parts, so it doesn’t snap.

 Repurposed Denim Apron supplies: